Fun Learning Materials for Kids!

 , obtained a master’s degree in communication disorders from the University of South Carolina in 1998.
 She currently works as an elementary school clinician for Anderson County School District 4.

 Cheris Frailey, M.A., CCC-SLP

 , received her undergraduate and graduate degrees in speech-language pathology from Ball State University in Muncie, IN.
-She has eight years of experience with pediatric, young adult/adult, and geriatric populations in school settings, hospitals, private practice, home health, and long-term care.
+She has experience with pediatric, young adult/adult, and geriatric populations in school settings, hospitals, private practice, home health, and long-term care.
 Her special interests include augmentative communication, dysphagia, and pediatric language.
-Cheris was formerly an editor in product development for Super Duper® Publications.
-Currently, Cheris is a sales representative for Dynavox Mayer-Johnson.
+Cheris is the current Director for State Education and Legislative Advocacy for ASHA.

 Suzanne Hill, M.Ed.

 , earned a bachelor's degree in elementary education and a master’s degree in reading from Clemson University in Clemson, SC.
 She holds certification to teach learning disabled students and those in the regular classroom.
-Currently, Ms. Hill teaches an intermediate-level, self-contained class in a Title 1 school in the School District of Greenville County, Greenville, SC.
+Currently, Ms. Hill is a Title 1 facilitator in the School District of Greenville County, Greenville, SC.
 She is also a writing consultant for the Upstate Project in Greenville and gives presentations to schools and at conferences on implementing writing in the classroom.
-Ms. Hill was formerly an editor in product development for Super Duper® Publications and contributed greatly to products dealing with autism and response to intervention.

 Amber Hodgson, M.A., CCC-SLP

 , earned her bachelor's degree in speech pathology and audiology and her master's degree in

 pathology from Kent State University in Kent, OH.
 Amber has worked with a variety of disorders and ages in skilled nursing, assisted living, and public school settings.